AfokePeniel/LearnPythonByExample/README.md

-# Python My Example 🐍
+# Python By Example 🐍

 This repository contains my personal Python examples, practice scripts, and experiments as I continue learning and exploring Python programming.